Career in Oral and Maxillofacial Surgery in India 2024-25: Admission, Course, Career, Jobs & Salary

 What-is-Oral-Maxillofacial-Surgery

 Nevertheless, an Oral Surgeon is a dentist who specialises in the field of Oral Surgery and can perform complex surgeries.
-Oral Surgery studies include trans-alveolar extraction, jaw fractures, midface fracture, TMJ alkalosis and dislocation, jaw cysts, dental implants, and tumours.
+Oral Surgery studies include trans-alveolar extraction, jaw fractures, midface fractures, TMJ alkalosis and dislocation, jaw cysts, dental implants, and tumours.

 Who is an Oral and Maxillofacial Surgeon?